-With families trying to balance life, work, and school – still happening at home for many – we know this is an especially stressful time for working parents.
-Harvard offers three educational resources that we hope will reduce at least some of the burden on Harvard staff and faculty as we continue to brave the ups and downs of the pandemic, and beyond.
+With trying to balance life, work, and school we know this can be stressful for working parents.
+Harvard offers two educational resources that we hope will reduce at least some of the burden on Harvard staff and faculty.
 These are available from EdNavigator, a nonprofit organization specializing in supporting families' educational success.
 The resources aim to support parents in keeping children on the path to a great education even when there are bumps along the way.